-The second tranche of Capital Bonds were sold in July 2018, and the final tranche scheduled to occur in May 2020 to complete Phase II of the Program.
-The proceeds of the Series 2020 Bonds will be applied to finance the remaining portion of the Phase II Project; fund capitalized interest for the Series 2020 Bonds: and finance certain costs of issuance of the Series 2020 Bonds.
+The second tranche of Capital Bonds were sold in July 2018, and the final tranche occurred in May 2020 to complete Phase II of the Program.
+The proceeds of the Series 2020 Bonds were applied to finance the remaining portion of the Phase II Project; fund capitalized interest for the Series 2020 Bonds; and finance certain costs of issuance of the Series 2020 Bonds.